-Customer Eligibility: Applies to (a) residential customers with on-site solar systems, who opt-in to a TOU tariff prior to the End Date as defined in the next bullet and (b) commercial and industrial customers.
-This transition does not apply to customers who are already permitted to stay on a TOU rate for five years pursuant to D.16-01-044.
+- Customer Eligibility: Applies to (a) residential customers with on-site solar systems, who opt-in to a TOU tariff prior to the Grace Period End Date as defined in the next bullet and (b) non-residential customers.
+This transition does not apply to customers who are already permitted to stay on a TOU rate for five years pursuant to D.16-01-044. - Eligibility Grace Period End Date: